jihunhwang/jihunhwang.github.io/_posts/2025-08-16-0xL4ugh_CTF2024_writeup.md

 During the CTF, I worked closely with <a href="https://dm248.github.io/">dm248</a>.
 </p>

-<p>Because the team hosting this CTF is based in Egypt, some of the flags contain statements referencing some ongoing geopolitical events.
+<p><b>Please note:</b> Because the team hosting this CTF is based in Egypt, some of the flags contain statements referencing some ongoing geopolitical events.
 I should hence make a disclaimer that this post is not intended to be a description or representation of my personal opinions on those matters in any way en messe.</p>

 <p>Let's dive in. </p>
 </font>